-Roaring 40s Kayaking are passionate about Tasmania and mad about kayaking, with a dedicated team of professional guides whom have grown up on the waterways around this special island.
+Roaring 40s Kayaking are passionate about Tasmania and mad about kayaking, with a dedicated team of professional outdoor adventure guides whom have grown up on the waterways around this special island.

-Their acknowledgement at the Tasmanian Tourism Awards over the past years as one of the best Adventure Tourism providers in the state means you can be confident that when you book with Roaring 40s Kayaking you will receive an award-winning experience.
-They guarantee high-quality kayaks & equipment, gourmet Tasmanian meals and an impeccable safety record with a range of tours to suit your experience levels and time.
+Their acknowledgement at the Tasmanian Tourism Awards over the past years as one of the best adventure tourism providers in the state means you can be confident that when you book with Roaring 40s Kayaking you will receive an award-winning experience.
+They guarantee active adventure experiences to excite and inspire you with high-quality kayaks and equipment, gourmet Tasmanian meals and an impeccable safety record.

 Nestled between river and mountain, Hobart has one of the most picturesque harbours in the world.
 Join our two-and-a-half-hour city paddle and we’ll take you behind the scenes of this vibrant, working waterfront to discover the true heart of Hobart.

 Glide past prestigious homes perched along the edge of Hobart’s oldest suburb, hear stories of the historic Battery Point, marvel at Hobart’s wooden tall sailing ships, keep an eye out for Sammy the resident seal, hope for a pod of dolphins, peer through crystal-clear water at native sea stars, perhaps get up close and personal with a giant cruise ship, and take photos of Hobart from a rarely seen perspective.

 Your discovery of Hobart wouldn’t be complete without some locally caught fish and chips from the city’s famed floating fish punts.
 Enjoy them with the best view in town – straight from your kayak!